umami-hep/salt/docs/evaluation.md

 ### Track evaluation

 By default, only the jet quantities are evaluated to save time and space.
-If you want to study the track aux task performance, you need to specify `write_tracks=True` when instantiating the callback.
+If you want to study the track aux task performance, you need to specify `--write_tracks=True` when instantiating the callback.